Program Director

 Ronda Doonan, PsyD

-Ronda Doonan, Psy.D. is Director of Behavioral Health and Resident Well-Being for Graduate Medical Education, Community Memorial Health System, and Psychologist for their Internal Medicine and Family Medicine Resident Continuity Clinics.
+Ronda Doonan, Psy.D. is Director of Behavioral Health and Resident Well-Being for Graduate Medical Education, Community Memorial Healthcare, and Psychologist for their Internal Medicine and Family Medicine Resident Continuity Clinics.
 She also is Founding Faculty Member for the Family Support Services training program at Ronald McDonald House in Los Angeles, Inland Empire, Pasadena, and Palo Alto, CA. She is Adjunct Assistant Professor of Social Medicine and Healthcare Leadership, College of Osteopathic Medicine of the Pacific, Western University of Health Sciences, Pomona, CA. Prior academic appointments include Instructor, Assistant Professor, and Associate Professor, California School of Professional Psychology, Alliant International University, Los Angeles, CA, 2006-2016.

 Dr. Doonan received her PsyD degree from the California School of Professional Psychology in 2004 and completed a Postdoctoral Fellowship at Vista Del Mar Child and Family Services–Julia Ann Singer Center, Los Angeles, CA in 2006.
 She is a member of the American Psychological Association and the Psi Chi National Honor Society in Psychology.
 She is the author of seven articles and book chapters.